ufs-community/uwtools/docs/sections/user_guide/uw_yaml/forecast_yaml.rst

 The block requires a ``base_file:`` entry that contains the path to the YAML file.
 An optional ``update_values:`` block may be provided to update any values contained in the base file.
 Please see the :ref:`updating_values` section for providing information in these entries.

-If a pre-defined field table (i.e., not a configurable YAML) is to be used, include it in the ``static:`` block.
+If a predefined field table (i.e., not a configurable YAML) is to be used, include it in the ``static:`` block.

 The documentation for the ``field_table`` file is :weather-model-io:`here<field-table-file>`.
 Information on how to structure the UW YAML for configuring a ``field_table`` is in the :ref:`defining_a_field_table` Section.